-The following is an illustrative example for a situation where there is material uncertainty related to going concern arising from the events and conditions caused by the COVID-19 pandemic.
+The following is an illustrative example for a situation where there is material uncertainty related to going concern arising from the events and conditions caused by the macroeconomic (including COVID-19) and geopolitical uncertainties.

-"We draw attention to Note XX to the financial statements, which describes the economic consequences the Group is facing as a result of the COVID-19 pandemic which has caused an adverse impact on the retail and construction sectors, the main business operations of the Group.
-The basis of management's going concern assessment in the preparation of these financial statements has taken into consideration the current and future potential impact of the COVID-19 pandemic.
+"We draw attention to Note XX to the financial statements, which describes the economic consequences the Group is facing as a result of the macroeconomic (including COVID-19) and geopolitical uncertainties which has caused an adverse impact on the retail and construction sectors, the main business operations of the Group.
+The basis of management's going concern assessment in the preparation of these financial statements has taken into consideration the current and future potential impact of the macroeconomic (including COVID-19) and geopolitical uncertainties.